K2ercom/k2er_doc/docs/faq.md

 > Add a non-game app to K2er to see if the floating window appears.

+## The `floating window` disappears automatically.

+During gameplay, if the `floating window` disappears, it usually means K2er was terminated by the Android OS.

+1. Grant K2er notification permission.

+2. Lock K2er in the current task list to reduce the chance of being killed.

+3. Remove the game from the `Game Mode` (sometimes called `Game Space`) game list on your phone.

+4. Some phones have a `Game Acceleration` feature during gameplay, such as RedMagic's Turbo Mode.
+Please disable it.

+> In `Game Mode` or `Game Acceleration`, K2er, as a background application, is prioritized for termination by the system.

 ## Unable to read the Shortcut (Record Key)

 When trying to read a shortcut, pressing keyboard, mouse, or gamepad buttons has no effect.
 Please: